Dibanana/My-Moments-Hero/DIRECTIONS FOR ALL PRODUCTION ROLES.md

    **(I've never given art direction before, so your patience will be highly appreciated)**

+- - - NOTE FOR ALL ARTISTS - - -

+UI: SIZE & RATIO
+For every weapon/item sprite in inventory, the size ratio will be **1:1** and the pixel count will be ideally **64X64**

+CHARACTER SIZE: Ratio **1:2** Pixels **256X512** (I'm willing to compromise if it turns out different, but I am keeping the hitbox ratio the same)

+ENEMY SIZE: TBD (Once the enemies are created I can make a list)

+TERRAIN TEXTURE: Ratio **Infinity:1** Pixels **InfiniteX256** (I'll be honest, I don't know how texturing works.)

+VOID FILL: **Infinite:Infinite** (For art to fill in any unused space that the background won't be using already IE: Below Ground, Beyond walls)

 - - - PLAYER // CHARACTERS - - -

-I want something simple and fluid.
-Childlike, if possible, with certain articles of clothing having vibrant colors to stand out.
+I want something simple and comfortable.
+Childlike, if possible, with a single article of clothing having vibrant colors to stand out.

-At this stage I don't care what the main character is.
+At this stage I havent figured out who the main character is.
+Only a generic outline.
+I want you to bring the topic up when you're ready.

 Boy, Girl, Robot Alien Vending Machine.
 Flip a coin and move forward.
 Just make sure that the character seems approachable and friendly.
 Best I can provide for a description is just some generic emotional traits that will likely last until production phase.
 **Happy-Go-Lucky|Naive|Bubbly|Energetic|Youthful|Kindhearted**